oruga-ui/oruga/packages/docs/documentation/composables.md

         onClose: (...args: unknown[]) => { ... }, // on close event handler
     }
 );
 ```

 The programmatic interface of this component looks much like the other programmatic component interfaces.
 However, the `open()` function takes some different attributes.
-The type definition of the `open()` function looks like this:
+This is the type definition of the `open()` function:

 ```typescript
 type open = <C extends VNodeTypes>(